Play Scrapeboard!

 About This Event

-At Wonderville, Badharbor, FORT90 Broadcast System, Paunch Collective, Pseudo Slang, Shari Page and Skeeterdemilo share a bill.
-Badharbor and Skeeterdemilo bring structured, kid-oriented rock/pop and variety-show formats; FORT90 favors direct, DIY textures developed in the venue’s live-room atmosphere.
-Pseudo Slang contributes jazz-influenced hip hop, while Paunch Collective and Shari Page add collaborative, performance-oriented elements.
+At Wonderville, a mixed bill features Badharbor, FORT90 Broadcast System, Paunch Collective, Pseudo Slang, and Skeeterdemilo.
+Badharbor and Skeeterdemilo work at the intersection of rock/pop and kid-friendly performance, often folding variety-show elements into arcade-bar sets.
+FORT90 favors direct, DIY textures and a live-room approach, while Pseudo Slang brings jazz-influenced hip hop from Buffalo.

 About FORT90 TV